10 Best Herbal Essential Oils For Pink Eye

 Teucrium marum, commonly known as germander, contains essential oils that have been traditionally used for their antiseptic and anti-inflammatory properties.

-Always consult a healthcare professional before using any herbal remedies, especially for eye conditions.
+Always consult with a healthcare provider before using any essential oils for eye-related conditions.

 salvia officinalis essential oil